yunhygkim/dcshell/README.md

 	**NOTE**: Before run the the code, you need to segment a model if you want try to get disjoint convex objects of a model.

 	This program takes one or more OBJ files.
-You can try some examples under the "cshell/models" directory.
+You can try some examples under the "cshell/models" directory. //

-* To create figures or tables or plots our paper contains, please consult the detailed description in the the [wiki page](https://github.com/yunhkim/dcshell/wiki).
+* To create figures or tables or plots our paper contains, please type the command below in the "cshell/models/\*" directory:

+		$ sh run

+	Once you type the script file, "run", it creates a "cshell" file linked to the execution file and it runs with the segmented objects in the directory. please consult the detailed description in the the [wiki page](https://github.com/yunhkim/dcshell/wiki).

 ## Usage
 Once you run the cshell program, it would open both a window(left) and a control panel(right).
 You might see like this: